 Why are females much more likely to suffer from eating disorders than males?
 It appears that (at least) two arguments have been put forth:

 Previous studies suggest that, at least in a clinical setting, men and women with eating disorders don’t really differ in their “clinical presentation, psychological measurements, or response to treatment.”
-But, what about individuals with eating disorders from a large …
+But, what about individuals with …

 Eating disorders don’t discriminate, they just have a bias (more on this in the future).
 While the majority of eating disorder patients are females, males suffer from eating disorders as well.
 In fact, it is about, roughly, a 10:1 ratio.

 Men tend to just keep quiet about it (and who can blame them, given the stigma women face, it only gets worse for the men.)
 But, on the inside, their experiences, thoughts, behaviours and recovery span the same spectrum.
 This is evident from an NYTimes feature (10 min video) called “Patient Voices“, where 2 brave men and several women share their stories of “what it is like to have an eating disorder”.

 There’s relatively little research out there on men with eating disorders, in large part due to the low prevalence rates which makes it harder to get a large enough sample size.
 So, you have to get creative, as the authors of this study did: they reviewed the prevalence of eating disorders and comorbid psychiatric disorders using data from the Veterans Affairs medical centers of male patients …